cedricyeeky/orbital_NUShopLah-/README.md

 # Completed Features

-For our Loyalty Programme App, we have chosen to categorise our users into 2 main user types: Customer and Seller, and there is interactions between the two.
+For our Loyalty Programme App, we have chosen to categorise our users into 2 main user types: Customer and Seller, and there is interactions between the 2 user types.

+There are 3 main types of Transaction taking place in our app: Points Transaction, Dollar Voucher Transaction (NO points awarded), Percentage Voucher Transaction (NO points awarded).

 Key features: